sclorg/rhscl-rebuild-recipes/README.md

 # Rebuild recipes for Software Collections

 The idea behind this repo is to prepare a recipe for every collection that will include *steps to build the collection from scratch*.
-This will also help everybody else (users/customers) trying to do the same, so it may be part of documentation later as well.
+This will also help everybody else (users/customers) trying to do the same, so it may be part of the documentation later as well.

 The basic information we want to track for rebuilding collections is:
 * `packages` -- set of SRPM belonging to particular collection